aces/Loris/modules/mri_violations/test/TestPlan.md

     column, should go to DICOM Archive for the patient if permission 'Across all sites view DICOM Archive module and pages' is granted [Manual Testing]
-12. Upload scan that violates protocol and ensure it shows up in the module [Manual Testing]
+12. Upload scan that violates the `mri_protocol` table and ensure it shows up in the module as 'Could not identify scan type'
+    [Manual Testing]
-13. Upload scan that violates protocol checks and ensure it shows up in the module
+13. Upload scan that violates the `mri_protocol_checks` table and ensure it shows up in the module as 'Protocol Violation'
     [Manual Testing]
 14. Resolve issues with each of the different types of resolutions, and ensure that they show up in the resolved tab, and are no longer in the unresolved